State Population Estimates

 A greater number of births over deaths and positive international migration offsetting negative domestic migration have all contributed to an overall population increase this decade and last.
 Domestic out-migration from Massachusetts peaked in the middle of the last decade with an estimated net outflow of 55,077 persons leaving Massachusetts for other parts of the United States in 2005.
 This outflow was reduced significantly in 2007 (by 37%) and again in 2008 (by 63%), and then finally reversed to a positive in-flow in 2009, with an estimated 6,843 net persons moving into Massachusetts from other U.S. states.

 An examination of the components-of-change data begins to answer the question of why some states or regions are racing ahead in growth while others lag behind.
-Massachusetts, for instance, is growing about 10 times as fast as the Northeast region on average, and faster than any other New England state.
-The estimated components data suggest that, while Massachusetts shows a reasonable rate of natural increase compared to other Northeastern states, its total positive migration—specifically the large number of international in-migrants offsetting a relatively small number of domestic out-migrants—explains why the state leads the region in overall percent growth since 2010, as shown in Table 2 below.
+Massachusetts, for instance, is growing faster than any other New England or Northeastern state.
+The estimated components data suggest that, while Massachusetts shows a reasonable rate of natural increase compared to other Northeastern states, its total positive migration—specifically the large number of international in-migrants offsetting a relatively small number of domestic out-migrants—explains why the state leads the region in overall percent growth, as shown in Table 2 below.

 |Geographic Area||Vital Events||Net Migration|